- Home

 - 4 tips for a stress-free house move

 But moving home doesn’t have to be a nightmare.
-While, naturally, there’ll be lots to sort out, there are a variety of things you can do to make the process much smoother.
+While, naturally, there’ll be lots to sort out, there are several things you can do to make the process smoother.

 1. Consider hiring a moving company

-While you can move your belongings yourself with the help of some friends or family, it can be much quicker and more efficient to hire a moving company.
-Many people find having external help relieves a lot of stress – because they find comfort in the knowledge that their furniture and possessions will arrive smoothly and safely where they need to be.
+While you can move your belongings yourself with the help of friends or family, it can be quicker and more efficient to hire a moving company.
+Many people find that having external help relieves a lot of stress, as there’s comfort in knowing that their furniture and possessions will arrive smoothly and safely where they need to be.

-A professional removal team will be able to help you dismantle and pack all of your furniture, appliances, and other property safely and efficiently – helping to save space and reducing the likelihood of your belongings becoming damaged in transit.
+A professional removal team can help you dismantle and pack all of your furniture, appliances, and other property to save space and reduce the likelihood of damage during transit.
 Some people also choose to pay for insurance to give them extra guarantees on expensive items, like grand pianos.

-Whether you hire a moving company or not – many of us will still pack our own belongings when moving house.
+Whether you hire a moving company or not, many of us will still pack our own belongings when moving home.

-So, hopefully, these tips will help to make the packaging process as easy as possible…
+So, hopefully, these tips will help make the packaging process as easy as possible.

 Declutter your belongings

 Moving home is the ideal time to declutter.
-Since you’ll be comprehensively managing every item in your home anyway, it’s best to get rid of anything you no longer need before beginning the packing process, rather than bringing it all with you only to throw it all out once you arrive.
+Since you’ll be comprehensively managing every item in your home anyway, it’s best to get rid of anything you no longer need before beginning packing, rather than bringing it all with you only to throw it all out once you arrive.

 Our article, How to declutter and organise your home, has plenty of tips to help you get started.